Rush Partners With Department of Health and Human Services to Expand Employment Opportunities

 “Let’s make sure that we hold each other accountable for what we need to achieve,” she told the audience.

-The new memorandum of understanding lays the groundwork for a strategic partnership between Rush University System for Health and U.S. Department of Health and Human Services.
-The partnership will be implemented through the Rush Education and Career Hub (REACH), with the shared goal of strengthening the employment and educational pipeline while building a high-performing federal workforce that reflects all segments of society.
+The new memorandum of understanding lays the groundwork for a strategic partnership between Rush and HHS.
+The partnership will be implemented through the Rush Education and Career Hub (REACH), with the shared goal of strengthening the employment and educational pipeline while building a high-performing federal workforce that is reflective of everyone.

 In his opening remarks, Lateef spoke about the collaboration’s potential to broaden the scope of REACH programing and allow access to even more students and communities while inspiring the next generation of diverse health care professionals.